Following are some frequently asked questions associated with CrimeSolutions. You also may search a full list of questions and answers.

 Read more about how to Nominate a Program or Practice for CrimeSolutions.

-Programs with evidence that is inconclusive as to whether they achieve their intended outcomes do not receive an evidence rating on CrimeSolutions.
+Programs with evidence that is inconclusive as to whether they achieve justice-related outcomes do not receive an evidence rating on CrimeSolutions.
 However, CrimeSolutions periodically updates a static list of programs that have been reviewed by Study Reviewers, but not assigned an evidence rating due to lack of evidence.
 A program is placed on the inconclusive evidence list if the study (or studies) reviewed received only Class 5 study ratings indicating that there were significant limitations in the study design such that it was not possible to establish a causal relationship to the program’s justice-related outcomes.

 A practice is placed on the inconclusive evidence list if the meta-analysis (or meta-analyses) reviewed received only Class 5 outcome ratings indicating there were significant limitations in the study design of the included evaluations that it was not possible to establish a causal relationship to the practice's justice-related outcomes.